lapras-inc/dependency-based-japanese-word-embeddings/README.md

 ```

 # Download URL
 You can download the data from links below.
-Download begins soon after you click on a link.
+Download begins **soon after you click on a link**.

 - [dep-ja-100dim](https://ailab-dependency-based-japanese-word-embeddings.s3-ap-northeast-1.amazonaws.com/Embeddings/dep-ja-100dim) (85.4 MB)
   - 100 dimensional word vectors